Senior Management

 Alastair Chirnside, Warden

-Edward was educated at RGS Guildford and read Politics and Economics at Southampton University.
+Edward was educated at RGS Guildford where he was a music scholar and then read Politics and Economics at Southampton University where he was captain of the Boat Club.
 He began his career in the Royal Navy, trained as a surface fleet Navigator and was appointed aide-de-camp to HRH The Princess Royal in 1996.
-Edward left the Royal Navy in 1998 to pursue a career in strategy and corporate finance initially with strategy consultants Monitor Group, then as COO of Corporate Ventures at BT, Director of International Strategy at Lloyds Bank and for 12 years an Operating Partner at Lloyds Bank’s Private Equity fund LDC, working with the senior management teams of investee companies to drive growth and improve operational efficiency.
-Edward joined St Edward’s as Bursar & COO in January 2020.
-He leads the financial and operational management of the School and of the charity’s commercial subsidiaries and operations, including St Edward’s School International.
-He is also responsible for Admissions, Fundraising, Partnerships and the School’s endowment fund.
+Edward left the Royal Navy in 1998 to pursue a career in strategy and corporate finance initially with strategy consultants Monitor Deloitte, then as COO of Corporate Ventures at British Telecom, Director of International Strategy at Lloyds Bank and for 12 years an Operating Partner at Lloyds Bank’s Private Equity fund LDC, working with the senior management teams of investee companies to drive growth and improve operational efficiency.
+Edward joined St Edward’s as Chief Operating Officer in January 2020.
+He leads the financial and operational management of the School and of the charity’s commercial subsidiaries and operations, including St Edward’s School International Ltd. He is also responsible for admissions, the School’s endowment, fundraising, and is Company Secretary of the North Wall Trust.
 Beyond Teddies he is Chair of his local Parish Council and a Governor of St. Hugh’s School.
 He is also a keen sailor and cyclist and enjoys playing the bagpipes.
-His wife Victoria (who does not enjoy the bagpipes) is a teacher at New College School and they have four children and two very enthusiastic golden retrievers.
+His wife Victoria (who does not enjoy the bagpipes) is a teacher at New College School.
+They have four children and two very enthusiastic golden retrievers.

 Clare Hamilton, Sub-Warden